The Nature Conservancy allows public visitation at some of its privately-owned preserves

-Even the Native American reservations are defined by property boundaries.
+The exterior boundaries of Native American reservations are defined by property lines documented in county records.
 Two Native American reservations in Virginia, for the Pamunkey and Mattaponi tribes in King William County, have legal title to their land based on treaties signed by the colonial government in the 17th Century.
 The Monacan Tribe acquired legal title to their Bear Mountain property at the end of the 20th Century, so there is a standard deed in the courthouse of Amherst County for ownership of that property.

 Mount Vernon, home of President Washington, is owned by a private organization (the Mount Vernon Ladies' Association) and not by a government agency